ugent-korea/pytorch-unet-segmentation/README.md

 	</tbody>
 </table>

 Regrading the padding process, symmetric padding was done in which the pad is the reflection of the vector mirrored along the edge of the array.
-Along several padding options, we selected the symmetric padding in order to reduce the loss.
+We selected the symmetric padding over several other padding options because it reduces the loss the most.

 To help with observation, a yellow border is added around the original image: outside the border indicates symmetric padding whereas inside indicates the original image.